-The Electric Avenue Feasibility Study was led by Powercor and involved CitiPower and United Energy as well as 12 community-based organisations to create some real momentum in developing neighbourhood battery projects.
+The Electric Avenue Feasibility Study was led by Powercor and involved CitiPower and United Energy as well as 12 community-based organisations, individuals and councils.

 It was supported by a grant from the Victorian Government’s Neighbourhood Battery Initiative in 2021 and was completed in June 2022.